 - Larger sample size

 Big datasets often use a larger sample than those that can be gathered by primary data collection.
-Larger samples mean that final inference becomes much more straightforward.
+Larger samples mean that the final inference becomes much more straightforward.

 - Longitudinal analysis